athi1708/churn-prediction/README.md

 **Overview**

-Churn Intelligence is a full-stack ML application that predicts whether a telecom customer will churn, explains why using SHAP values, and surfaces actionable retention strategies — all through a dark-themed, production-quality dashboard.
+Churn Intelligence predicts whether a telecom customer will churn, explains why using SHAP values, and surfaces actionable retention strategies — all through a dark-themed, production-quality dashboard.
  It demonstrates: